natanielf/TritonHacks-2021/README.md

-# TritonHacks-2021
+# TritonHacks 2021
-A project created for the TritonHacks 2021 virtual hackathon.
+A project created for the [TritonHacks](https://www.tritonhacks.org/) 2021 virtual hackathon.